01-edu/ai-starter/content/glance-on-power/README.md

 ## Glance on Power

-> Brainpower mode
+> Brainpower Mode

 ### Context

-Bravo!
-You've successfully brought the shape of your robot friend into existence.
-Now, it's time to take the next exciting step and start building the power to bring your robot to life.
-Yes, it's time to start thinking like a coder, builder!
-Using JavaScript, you'll be able to add dynamic abilities and interactions to your creation.
+Congratulations!
+You've successfully shaped your robot friend into existence.
+Now, it's time to take the next exciting step and build the power to bring your robot to life.
+Yes, it's time to start thinking like a coder and builder!
+Using JavaScript, you'll add dynamic abilities and interactions to your creation.
 Get ready to breathe life into your robot friend!

-Ready to start collecting your power through learning to code?
-Let's go, time is against us!
+Ready to start gathering your power by learning to code?
+Let's go—time is of the essence!

 ### Concepts

 #### Values

 In the coding world, values are like the energy sources that power your robot.
-There are three types of values that can model the **WORLD**! _(In the end, it's all `1`s and `0`s for the computer)_, but for us, **humans**, we need an easier way of representing things.
+There are three types of values that can model the **WORLD**! _(Ultimately, it's all `1`s and `0`s for the computer)_, but for us, **humans**, we need a simpler way to represent things.

-> We can all agree that `11010001100101110110011011001101111` is not a very friendly way to say `'hello'`!
+> We can all agree that `11010001100101110110011011001101111` isn't a very friendly way to say `'hello'`!

 #### Numbers 🔢